-- a) the effect of development of the proposed subdivision on matters of provincial interest as referred to in section 2; - b) whether the proposed subdivision is premature or in the public interest; - whether the plan conforms to the official plan and adjacent plans of subdivision, if any; - d) the suitability of the land for the purposes for which it is to be subdivided; - d.1) if any affordable housing units are being proposed, the suitability of the proposed units for affordable housing; - e) the number, width, location and proposed grades and elevations of highways, and the adequacy of them, and the highways linking the highways in the proposed subdivision with the established highway system in the vicinity and the adequacy of them; - f) the dimensions and shapes of the proposed lots; - g) the restrictions or proposed restrictions, if any, on the land proposed to be subdivided or the buildings and structures proposed to be erected on it and the restrictions, if any, on adjoining land; - h) conservation of natural resources and flood control; - i) the adequacy of utilities and municipal services; - i) the adequacy of school sites; - k) the area of land, if any, within the proposed subdivision that, exclusive of highways, is to be conveyed or dedicated for public purposes; - I) the extent to which the plan's design optimizes the available supply, means of supplying, efficient use and conservation of energy; and - m) the interrelationship between the design of the proposed plan of subdivision and site plan control matters relating to any development on the land, if the land is also located within a site plan control area designated under subsection 41 (2) of this Act or subsection 114 (2) of the City of Toronto Act, 2006.
+- a) the effect of development of the proposed subdivision on matters of provincial interest as referred to in section 2; - b) whether the proposed subdivision is premature or in the public interest; - c) whether the plan conforms to the official plan and adjacent plans of subdivision, if any; - d) the suitability of the land for the purposes for which it is to be subdivided; - d.1) if any affordable housing units are being proposed, the suitability of the proposed units for affordable housing; - e) the number, width, location and proposed grades and elevations of highways, and the adequacy of them, and the highways linking the highways in the proposed subdivision with the established highway system in the vicinity and the adequacy of them; - f) the dimensions and shapes of the proposed lots; - g) the restrictions or proposed restrictions, if any, on the land proposed to be subdivided or the buildings and structures proposed to be erected on it and the restrictions, if any, on adjoining land; - h) conservation of natural resources and flood control; - i) the adequacy of utilities and municipal services; - j) the adequacy of school sites; - k) the area of land, if any, within the proposed subdivision that, exclusive of highways, is to be conveyed or dedicated for public purposes; - the extent to which the plan's design optimizes the available supply, means of supplying, efficient use and conservation of energy; and - m) the interrelationship between the design of the proposed plan of subdivision and site plan control matters relating to any development on the land, if the land is also located within a site plan control area designated under subsection 41 (2) of this Act or subsection 114 (2) of the City of Toronto Act, 2006.
 1994, c.
 23, s.
 30; 2001, c.
 32, s.
 31 (2); 2006, c.
 23, s.
 22 (3, 4); 2016, c.
 25, Sched.
 4, s.
 8 (2).

-Minor Variance Application Must Satisfy Statutory Four-Part Test
+Minor Variance Application Must Satisfy Statutory Four-Part Test under subsection 45(1) of the Planning Act.

-[17] The Committee has the power to authorize a minor variance from the provisions of the Zoning By-law if, in its opinion, the application meets all four requirements under subsection 45(1) of the Planning Act.
 It requires consideration of whether the variance is minor, is desirable for the appropriate development or use of the land, building or structure, and whether the general intent and purpose of the Official Plan and the Zoning By-law are maintained.